West-DevOps/rusty-reactor/README.md

 # rusty-reactor

+> This project is still in active development and as such is currently **not functional** and will not be 'generally available' for others to play about with until version `1.0.0`.
+Please check the [Roadmap](https://github.com/orgs/West-DevOps/projects/4/views/2) for details about upcoming features and fixes but as this is a personal learning project *there is no release date* for `1.0.0`.

 Playaround & learning rust by modelling (not scientifically at all) a nuclear power plant.

 Based around the `rand` crate to determine nuclear decay primarily